Hope7Happiness/Deep-Learning/README.md

 ## Collaborating

-You can collaborate by opening up a branch with name `name.task` (e.g. `zhh.resnet`).
-The branch can contain development code for future usages, but the main branch should only contain a single notebook.
+You can collaborate by opening up a branch with name `name.task` (e.g. `zhh.resnet`) **from the commit [ac0e128](https://github.com/Hope7Happiness/Deep-Learning/commit/ac0e128dec6b46c28884a0fe851b71d07ba364ac)**.
+Your own branch can contain development code for future usages, but the `main` branch will only keep your final notebook.

 The code should not be too complicated and should be able to run on a single 4090 GPU.